Jachm11/optee-os_raspberry_pi_4_port/README.md

 # First of all
 This repository is based on the findings of these 3 repositories: https://github.com/peter-nebe/optee_os/tree/master, https://github.com/jefg89/optee-rpi4/tree/main and most notably https://github.com/joaopeixoto13/OPTEE-RPI4.
-The idea of this repo is to work as a standardized step-by-step guide to include OP-TEE support to the Raspberry Pi 4.
-By pointing out any missing steps, outdated information and merging good ideas present on those repos.
+The idea of this repository is to work as a standardized step-by-step guide to include OP-TEE support to the Raspberry Pi 4 (RPI4).
+By adding or correcting any missing steps, outdated information and merging good ideas present on those repositories.

 # Needed tools
 - Any machine with Linux (that is, outside of the RPI4 itself).
 The steps in this repository where executed on Ubuntu 22.04 LTS.
 This machine should also have a micro-SD card reader and a ethernet port.
-(Or a way to use both, such as a type c docking station).
+(Or a way to use both, such as a type-c docking station).
-- A USB-UART capable connection such a FTDI cable.
+- A USB-UART capable connection such as a FTDI cable.
 In this repository a FT232 was used for this purpose.
-- A RJ45 cable.
+- (Optional) A RJ45 cable.
 Also known as a ethernet cable.

 # Step -1: DISCLAIMER
 ***Disclaimer!***

-The same applies to the RPi4 as to the RPi3: This port of TF-A and OP-TEE OS is NOT SECURE!
-It is provided solely for educational purposes and prototyping.
+The same applies to the RPI4 as to the RPI3: This port of TF-A and OP-TEE OS is ***NOT SECURE!*** It is provided solely for educational purposes and prototyping.

-# Step 0: Read the [joaopeixoto13](https://github.com/joaopeixoto13/OPTEE-RPI4) repo
+# Step 0: Read the [joaopeixoto13](https://github.com/joaopeixoto13/OPTEE-RPI4) repository

-That repo has amazingly detailed explanation of everything we'll be doing on the next steps, it is recomended to read the repo before proceeding.
-It is not necesarry to follow any of the steps as this repo already does that.
+That repository has a amazingly detailed explanation of everything we'll be doing on the next steps, it is recomended to read the repository before proceeding, so that you understand the things we are doing and isn't just a mindless copy/paste.
+It is not necessary to follow any of the steps as this repository already does that.

 # Step 1: Generate the rich operating system